Blog: Why tenant stability matters

 Without supported accommodation, most people in this position would be homeless, highly vulnerable and it would be very difficult for them to re-stabilise their lives.

-We work with property owners, who are our home providers, across the West Midlands to give people somewhere safe, clean and welcoming to live, and the support they need to start re-building their lives.
+We work with property owners across the West Midlands to give people somewhere safe, clean and welcoming to live, and the support they need to start re-building their lives.

 It is Sustain’s responsibility to set standards for accommodation and support, and a big part of my job is to ensure those standards are met and make a positive difference to people’s lives.